A necessary prepping mindset begins with each of us as individuals.

 Learn without Stress

-Now is the time to become more knowledgeable in a basic prepping mindset.
+Now is the time to become more knowledgeable in an essential prepping mindset.
 Learning skills now will allow you to learn in conditions that aren’t stressful, without your life depends upon them.
-This lets you learn through trial and error and to establish a solid foundation to build upon.
+Adding new skills lets you learn through trial and error and to establish a solid foundation.

 But I Am an Experienced Prepper